 Knowledge is great.
 But, it’s not the same as understanding.
 You can’t read up about your own body.
 There’s no one to teach you what feels right or how your body will respond to the changes that you make.
 You can learn everything, but you still need to trust your instincts and understand your body.
 Pay attention to it, read the warning signs, trust your instincts and learn about what feels right.
 Listen to your body when it’s telling you it needs a break.
 And give your mental health the respect that it deserves.
 Remember, if you don’t care about and understand your own body and health, no one else is likely to either.

 There’s a lot that you can do on your own.
 You can make healthy changes, learn about your health and listen to your body.
 But, that doesn’t mean that you should go it alone completely.
 If you are worried, you should see your doctor.
 You should attend regular check-ups, get tested for at-risk conditions, get help with treatment options, and have routine immunizations.
 There’s plenty of help out there from heroin addiction treatment center to counselling services and your family doctor.
 You just need to ask for help when you need it.
+Being healthy might also mean that you need a little extra help with your diet as it can’t always give your body everything it needs.
+If you’re looking to improve your health then taking vitamins, or protein shakes can be really useful and beta-alanine is an ingredient in the top sports nutrition formulas and helps athletes of all abilities.

 Exercise is a crucial element of a healthy lifestyle.
 Without exercise, your heart will suffer.
 You will gain weight.
 Your fat percentage will increase, and unhealthy fats will begin to clog your arteries.
 Your mental health will suffer.
 Without regular exercise, you risk countless health conditions, your mood will be impacted, you might find it hard to sleep, and your fitness and stamina levels will drop.